EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 # Table of Contents
 - Add-Ons and Updates for Klipper
 - Printed Part Selection
+- Preparing, Assembling, and Installing the Shuttle
+- Preparing, Assembling, and Installing the Backplates
 - Heat-Treating Process for Backplates
-- Preparing, Assembling, and Installing the Shuttle
-- Assembly Notes
+- Other Assembly Notes
 - Special Notes on OptoTAP
 - Nozzle Offsets - Probe-to-Nozzle and Gcode
 - PID, Input Shaper, Extruder Rotation Distance, and Pressure Advance Tuning